cajone/dotvim/README.md

 **END OF SETUP INSTRUCTIONS**

+---

-##### Don't do this if you have no intention of using vim folding as it will confuse you
+##### Folding : Don't do this if you have no intention of using vim folding as it will confuse you
 ```zsh
 mkdir view  # You only need this if you intend to use vims folding capability
 ```

-#### To maintain your system and keep it up to date run the following command on a regular basis
+#### Regular Maintenance : To maintain your system and keep it up to date run the following command on a regular basis

 To update this repo on your system after this init load do the following :